 And with older kids and teenagers, it’s difficult to hold their interest.

 So, what are you supposed to do?
 How do you make a connection with Grandkids and stay in touch with them?

-We have some answers for you.
+Focus on the Family has some answers.
+Check it out then come back here.
+Because we have some answers for you, too.
 Take a look and see if you can use any of these ideas for staying in touch with your Grandkids.
 I’ll bet there is something here that you and your Grandchildren would enjoy doing together.